-This responsibility is everyone’s, therefore, we ask that our public have a respectful attitude, and not discriminate based on origin, gender, sexual orientation or religion.
+The responsibility is everyone’s, therefore, we ask that our public have a respectful attitude, and not discriminate based on origin, gender expression or identity, sexual orientation or religion.

-Our protocol of action is “No Callem”, set out by the Barcelona Town Hall and which is now implemented in over 40 venues and festivals in the city.
+✔ Our protocol of action against aggressions and sexual harassment is “No Callem”, set out by the Barcelona City Council, and which is now implemented in over 40 venues and festivals in the city.

 ✔ With the aim of working on actions in favour of the rights and freedoms of the LGTBI community and to advance in the construction of a friendly space, we collaborate with the Observatori contra l'Homofòbia (OCH) in instructing our staff, as well as in the care of any person who may suffer an incident inside the venue.